 For us to qualify as a REIT under the Code, not more than 50% of the value of our outstanding stock may be owned directly or indirectly, by five or fewer individuals (including certain entities treated as individuals for this purpose) at any time during the last half of a taxable year.
 For the purpose of assisting our qualification as a REIT for U.S. federal income tax purposes, among other purposes, our Charter prohibits beneficial or constructive ownership by any person of more than a certain percentage, currently 9.8%, in value or by number of shares, whichever is more restrictive, of the outstanding shares of our common stock or 9.8% in value of our outstanding shares of all classes or series of our stock, which we refer to as the "ownership limits."
-The constructive ownership rules under the Code and our Charter are complex and may cause shares of the outstanding common stock owned by a group of related persons to be deemed to be constructively owned by one person.
-As a result, the acquisition of less than 9.8% of our outstanding common stock or all classes or series of our stock by a person could cause a person to own constructively in excess of 9.8% of the outstanding shares of our common stock or in excess of 9.8% of the outstanding shares of all class and series of our stock, respectively, and thus violate the ownership limits.
-There can be no assurance that our Board, as permitted in the Charter, will not decrease the ownership limits in the future.
+The constructive ownership rules under the Code and our Charter are complex and may cause shares of the outstanding common stock or all classes or series of our stocks and 9.8% of our outstanding common stock or all classes or series of all classes of 9.8% of the outstanding shares of all classes aperson to own constructively in excess of 9.8% of the outstanding shares of all classes of series of our stock by a person could cause a person to own constructively in excess of 9.8% of the outstanding shares of our common stock or in excess of 9.8% of the outstanding shares of our stock in excess of 9.8% of the outstanding shares of our stock in excess of 9.8% of the outstanding shares of our stock in excess of 9.8% of the outstanding shares of our common stock in excess of 10.8 as permitted in the Charter, will not decrease the ownership limits in the future.
 Any attempt to own or transfer shares of our common stock in excess of the ownership limits without the consent of our Board will result either in the shares in excess of the limit being transferred by operation of the Charter to a charitable trust, and the person who attempted to acquire such excess shares will not have any rights in such shares, or in the transfer being void.
-The ownership limits may have the effect of precluding a change in control of us by a third party, even if such change in control would be in the best interests of our stockholders or would result in receipt of a premium to the price of our common stock (and even if such change in control would not reasonably jeopardize our REIT status).
-In addition, our Board has granted conditional exceptions to the ownership limits to affiliates of our Sponsor, which may limit our Board's power to increase the ownership limits or grant further exemptions in the future.
+The ownership limits may have th